skeskali/skeskali.github.io/README.md

 - 🔭 I work as a Collections Analyst cleaning and normalizing data from my library's collection records

-- 🔧 I like to tinker with static site publishing (Eleventy/Jekyll) and Obsidian
+- 🔧 I like to tinker with static site publishing (Eleventy/Jekyll) andObsidian

 - 🌱 I’m currently learning Static site publishing, SQL, Power Query and OpenRefine